Introduction

 What is the minimum credit score required to qualify for a home equity loan?

 The minimum credit score required to qualify for a home equity loan can vary depending on the lender and other factors.
 Generally, a credit score of 620 or higher is considered favorable for obtaining a home equity loan.
 However, some lenders may have more stringent requirements and prefer borrowers with higher credit scores, typically above 700.
-It’s important to note that credit scores are just one aspect lenders consider when evaluating loan applications, and other factors such as income, debt-to-income ratio, and loan-to-value ratio may also come into play.
+Credit scores are one factor in loan approval; lenders also consider income, debt-to-income, and loan-to-value ratios.

 How much can I borrow through a home equity loan?